 Oslo Opera and Ballet House in Oslo, Norway

 The Oslo Opera House (Operahuset in Norwegian) is home to The Norwegian National Opera and Ballet, and The National Opera Theatre in Norway.
+The building is located in the Bjørvika neighbourhood in the center of Oslo.
+It is run by Statsbygg, a governmental building agency that manages properties for the Norwegian government.

 "Its accessible roof and broad, open public lobbies make the building a social monument rather than a sculptural one." — Snøhetta